 Conclusion

-Even if complete biological immortality remains theoretical, the prospect of extending healthy human lifespans beyond 150 or even 200 years—while preserving vitality, cognition, and physical resilience—appears increasingly plausible.
-Aging is progressively being reframed as a modifiable biological process rather than an inevitable destiny.
+Even if complete biological immortality remains largely theoretical, the prospect of extending healthy human lifespans beyond 150 or even 200 years—while preserving vitality, cognitive function, and physical resilience—appears increasingly plausible.
+Scientific advances in genetics, regenerative medicine, and molecular interventions suggest that many of the fundamental drivers of aging can be modulated, delayed, or even partially reversed, creating opportunities for unprecedented human healthspan expansion.

 Comments